fabiommendes/sidekick/docs/lazy.rst

         sqr_radius = property(_.x**2 + _.y**2)

-:mcs:`sidekick.lazy` also accepts quick lambdas.
-The main difference between both is that properties are read only and not cached, while lazy attributes are cached and writable.
+:mcs:`sidekick.lazy` is very similar to property.
+The main difference between both is that properties are not cached and hence the function is re-executed at each attribute access.
+The desired behavior will depend a lot on what you want to do.